The file-system Module¶

 #t

 if file exists.
-If it refers to a link, the target of the link is checked.
+If the file refers to a symbolic link, the behavior depends on the value of follow-links?.
+If follow-links? is true (the default) the target of the link is checked; otherwise the link itself is checked.

 file-properties file => properties